-- · We may not be able to control the commercialization of our drug products in the relevant territories, including amount, timing and quality of resources that our collaborators may devote to our drug products; - · our collaborators may experience financial, regulatory or operational difficulties, which may impair their ability to commercialize our drug products; - · our collaborators may be required under the laws of the relevant territory to disclose our confidential information or may fail to protect our confidential information; - · as a requirement of the collaborative arrangement, we may be required to relinquish important rights with respect to our drug products, such as marketing and distribution rights; - · business combinations or significant changes in a collaborator's business strategy may adversely affect a collaborator's willingness or ability to satisfactorily complete its commercialization or other obligations under any collaborative arrangement; - · legal disputes or disagreements may occur with one or more of our collaborators; - · a collaborator could independently move forward with a competing investigational drug candidate developed either independently or in collaboration with others, including with one of our competitors; and - · a collaborator could terminate the collaborative arrangement, which could negatively impact the continued commercialization of our drug products.
-For example, in December 2015, Auxilium notified us of its intention to return the U.S. and Canadian commercial rights for STENDRA to us.
-Auxilium has provided its contractually required six-month notice of termination which, absent an agreement between Auxilium and us for an earlier termination date, will result in the termination of the license agreement and supply agreement on June 30, 2016.
-If we are unable, either by ourselves or through a third party, to successfully commercialize STENDRA in the U.S. and Canada, it could have a significant negative impact on our financial position.
+•We may not be able to control the commercialization of our drug products in the relevant territories, including amount, timing and quality of resources that our collaborators may devote to our drug products;

+our collaborators may experience financial, regulatory or operational difficulties, which may impair their ability to commercialize our drug products;

+•our collaborators may be required under the laws of the relevant territory to disclose our confidential information or may fail to protect our confidential information;

+as a requirement of the collaborative arrangement, we may be required to relinquish important rights with respect to our drug products, such as marketing and distribution rights;

+·business combinations or significant changes in a collaborator's business strategy may adversely affect a collaborator's willingness or ability to satisfactorily complete its commercialization or other obligations under any collaborative arrangement;

+·legal disputes or disagreements may occur with one or more of our collaborators;

+•a collaborator could independently move forward with a competing investigational drug candidate developed either independently or in collaboration with others, including with one of our competitors; and

+•a collaborator could terminate the collaborative arrangement, which could negatively impact the continued commercialization of our drug products.
+For example, in December 2015, Auxilium notified us of its intention to return the U.S. and Canadian commercial rights for STENDRA to us and provided its contractually required six-month notice of termination.
+Given this, the supply agreement terminated on June 30, 2016, and absent an agreement to the contrary, the license agreement would have terminated on June 30, 2016.
+On June 30, 2016, we and Auxilium agreed to extend the termination date of the license agreement until August 31, 2016.
+If we are unable, either by ourselves or through a third party, to successfully commercialize STENDRA in the U.S. and Canada, it could have a significant negative impact on our business, financial position, and result of operation.